maziac/DeZog/documentation/zsimPeripherals.md

 zsim <- js: 0x02
 ~~~
 The asynchronicity can be seen very clearly: When the user presses a button then the info is sent to the business logic but needs to be stored as it cannot immediately been processed.
-Later, when the Z80 CPU executes an IN instruction it reads from teh port and the value can be passed to the CPU.
+Later, when the Z80 CPU executes an IN instruction it reads from the port and the value can be passed to the CPU.

 Notes:
 - For performance reasons you should send a message to the UI only if necessary.
 E.g. you should not send a message on every port-write.
 Instead you should only send a message if the value really changed.
+- The custom logic is instantiated before the UI.
+- The ```API.uiReady()``` in the custom logic is called after the UI has been initialized.

 ## UIAPI